C3igolf.com: Another Wedge Designed for Short Game Woes

 “I believe that this club potentially can take five or six strokes off my game.

 I sincerely believe that this club is the real deal.
-I simply got into the trap after hitting my own wedge, hit (the C3i) four or five times and never left it in the bunker.
+When I got into the trap after hitting my own wedge, hit (the C3i) four or five times and never left it in the bunker.
 And it just got progressively better.

 When I look at it from the front, it just looks like a traditional golf club.
 I just felt very comfortable with it.
 I’ve never hit any club – from a putter to a driver – that I could see the immediate differences in as I did in this club.”